aagatsapkota/alexa-skill/src/data/AllFAQs/OnboardingFAQs/ZendeskGroup.md

 <br />

 <br />
 After you create an agent you can add them to either pre-existing groups or assign them to new groups.
-For information on how to create a new agent, see [Adding end-users, agents, and administrators](https://support.zendesk.com/hc/en-us/articles/203661986-Adding-end-users-agents-and-administrators#topic_h43_2k2_yg).
+For information on how to create a new agent, see <a href="https://support.zendesk.com/hc/en-us/articles/203661986-Adding-end-users-agents-and-administrators#topic_h43_2k2_yg">Adding end-users, agents, and administrators.</a>
 <br />

 <br />